Average spot market price for Russian M100 product climbed to RUB 23,800 pmt

 The bunker indications for Russia's regional markets are as follows:

-Central Federal District – the product price grew by RUB 642 to RUB 23,125pmt;
+Central Federal District – the product price fell by RUB 485 to RUB 232,667 pmt;

-Southern Federal District – the product price remained flat at RUB 22,850 pmt;
+Southern Federal District – the product price rose by RUB 600 to RUB 23,450 pmt;

-Far Eastern Federal District - the price grew by RUB 488 to RUB 34,288 pmt.
+Far Eastern Federal District – the product price rose by RUB 123 to RUB 34,410 pmt.